-Once the rates have been calculated and approved by the Kentucky Board of Education (and if desired, the local board) the LEA may elect to:
+Once the rates have been calculated and approved by Kentucky Board of Education the local board the LEA may elect to:

 - 1. Apply the applicable rate, or a lesser rate, to all grants, - 2.
 Apply the applicable rate, or a lesser rate, to only specific eligible grants, or - 3.
 Not apply the rate to any grants.